The Mom & Pop Store: Plot

 Kramer convinces Jerry to send his sneakers to a "mom and pop" shoe repair store, insisting that it is important to keep such stores from going out of business.
-Kramer takes all of his sneakers, leaving him only a pair of cowboy boots he was gifted.
+Kramer takes all Jerry's sneakers, leaving him only a pair of cowboy boots he was gifted.
 While at the store, Kramer's nose starts to bleed.
 When he lies down to stop it, he notices wires hanging out of the ceiling and advises Mom and Pop to call an electrician.
 Mom and Pop can't afford to bring the electrical installation up to the building code, so they close the store and disappear with all of Jerry's sneakers.

 Elaine has a crush on Jerry's dentist, Tim Whatley.
 Elaine, George, and Kramer all get invitations to Whatley's "Thanksgiving Eve" party, but Jerry is uncertain whether he is invited.

 George intends to buy a 1989 Volvo sedan, but the salesman talks him into buying a 1989 LeBaron convertible by telling him it was owned by Jon Voight.
 While riding in the car, Jerry goes through the glove compartment and discovers a chewed pencil and owner's booklet, showing that the previous owner was a John Voight; Jerry makes fun of George, who kicks him out of the car.
 He then runs from some muggers but slips because of his boots, hurting his teeth.
 Because no dentist is seeing patients before Thanksgiving, Jerry decides to crash the party where many dentists will be present.